Image-wary Putin eases curb on demonstrations in Olympic Sochi

 Putin amended his security decree on Friday to let groups hold marches and gatherings in areas and along routes approved the security services.

-No one was immediately available to comment on the change from human rights organizations.
+No one was immediately available to comment on the change from human rights organisations.

 The restrictions were imposed in August amid security fears that were heightened this week when two suicide bomb attacks killed at least 34 people in the southern city of Volgograd.